Type of Inventory

 - Producers will determine the SOV% (share of voice percentage) given to each sponsor.

 - PBS cannot guarantee impression goal delivery for sponsorships.

 - Logo Placement on Show Pages: Logos will be served via Curate on the show page and deliver at 100% SOV.

 - Up to 3 National Corporate Sponsors can be recognized

 - Funder Text: All on-air sponsors can also be recognized in the PBS video portal in text adjacent to the streaming video window and on the program show page.
 Specs can be found in the Web Policy Manual.

 Ad Serving Fees

-PBS will use Google DFP (Doubleclick for Publishers) to ad-serve sponsorships for display and video.
+PBS will use Google Ad Manager to ad-serve sponsorships for display and video.
 Sponsorship delivery incurs an ad-serving fee that will be passed back to the producer and/or sales agent.

 - PBS will calculate ad-serving fees twice per fiscal year – at the end of December and June respectively.
 PBS fiscal year is July-June.
 Producers and/or sales agent participating in the sponsorship model will receive an invoice within 30 days of the close of those months.